SircasticFox/chat_frontend/README.md

 - **list and color users in room**: ✅ Every user gets 1 of 18 Colors (where 1 color is reserved for the own user).
 The Avatar is displayed in the User's color.
+Furthermore the user list is sorted to improve the usability.

 - **feature of our choice**: ✅ The first extra feature is a Desktop Notification Service (if confirmed), which is triggered on every new message the user receives.
 The second feature is the display of user's avatars, which have the specific user color and always show the first (capital) letter of the nickname.
+Another feature is the Logout button wich will log the current user out, removes all the conversations from the chache and guide the user back to the login page where he can login again.
+Furthermore we implemented an popup info field which gives the user important information more quickly, for example if the connection to the server was lost or the user successfully logged out.

 ### Included Features / Non-Technical
 - **User Experience, Accessability**: ✅ The Chat client shines with an